theCapypara/riptide-docs/source/user_docs/6_proxy.rst

 If you plan to use the proxy server standalone as your primary HTTP and HTTPS server on your machine, leave the defaults (80 and 443).

-If you already have a webserver on ports 80 and 443 and/or plan to use the Riptide proxy behind a reverse proxy (eg. Nginx or Apache), change the ports to something else, preferably a four-digit port combination (eg. 8080 and 8443).
+If you already have a web server on ports 80 and 443 and/or plan to use the Riptide proxy behind a reverse proxy (eg. Nginx or Apache), change the ports to something else, preferably a four-digit port combination (eg. 8080 and 8443).